Steps to the Transition and Accommodation Process Rindge

 to the transition process.

-- At this initial meeting, the Coordinator works with students to determine what accommodations
+- At this initial meeting, the CAE works with students to determine what accommodations

 are needed and reasonable within the context of the courses they are taking.